Victoria, Labuan

 Victoria (/zsm/) (Bandar Victoria), sometimes known as Bandar Labuan or simply Labuan, is the capital of the Federal Territory of Labuan in Malaysia, an island group off the north coast of Borneo.
 It is in the southeast corner of Labuan and its Malay name, Bandar Victoria, is commonly used to honour the reign of Queen Victoria.

 The town is an urban district within the wider city limits of Victoria which includes Labuan Port, a sheltered deep-water harbour which is an important trans-shipment point for Brunei Darussalam, northern Sarawak and western Sabah.
 The town’s political boundaries extend from Financial Park in the south to Kerupang in the north.
 The majority of commercial areas are situated in the southwest, with Financial Park located within older residential zones.
 The rest of region predominantly features older housing, with some affluent residences situated near the Labuan Golf Club.
 Unclaimed land and forested areas remain, particularly in the southern part of the school zone, which was formerly a small village.
 Forested and bushed areas present near Labuan Paragon (AZ Hotel & Serviced Apartment) and UTC (Labuan Central Market), which are currently undergoing deforestation, and additionally several forested and bushed areas scattered in the northeast of the Financial Park.

 Etymology

 Victoria was named after Queen Victoria, who was the queen of the British Empire and British Malaya from 20 June 1837 to 22 January 1901.

-Many former members of the British Empire also followed this name - For example, the Australian state of Victoria.